Table of contents

 Selena Day timeline

 Around 40,000 fans came to Corpus Christi to the open-casket viewing of Selena, only a day after her death.
-More than 78,000 fans signed a book of condolence.

 Two weeks after her untimely death, then-Governor of Texas George W. Bush declared Selena’s birthday, April 16, as Selena Day.